mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 same name are still in service in some areas.
 Built on a rugged 40-ton hull, the Quickening
-Thunder would be designated a medium fighter by most navies but K’kree refer to it as a ‘versatile-combat-craft-of-the-outer-steppe’ without reference to size or role.
+Thunder would be designated a medium fighter by most navies but K'kree refer to it as a 'versatile-combat-craft-of-the-outer-steppe' without reference to size or role.

 Fighters of this type are carried by warships and deployed to defend installations.
-Fittings and control systems are standardised, making replacement of losses or alteration of a vessel’s fighter complement a simple matter.
+Fittings and control systems are standardised, making replacement of losses or alteration of a vessel's fighter complement a simple matter.
 The
 Quickening Thunder exists for the sole purpose of carrying a fusion gun barbette into action,and